5 Skills for Success

 • Problem Solving

-• We use this skill when we identify, explore, make recommendations, and make decisions.
+• We use this skill when identifying, exploring, making recommendations and decisions.

-• This is an important skill to help when gathering information, doing research, and finding solutions to problems.
+• It’s important when gathering information, doing research, and finding solutions to problems.

-• Other skills related to problem solving include: critical thinking, research, analysis, decision-making, and adaptability.
+• It’s related to: critical thinking, research, analysis, decision-making, and adaptability.

 • Visit these training tools to improve your problem-solving skills.